INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

   - ERC-1155 contracts can implement `ERC165` to signal supported interfaces.
 - **Safe Transfers**:
   - Requires the recipient to implement `IERC1155Receiver` for contract addresses, ensuring safe handling of tokens.

-#### Activities

-- **Implement an ERC-1155 Contract**:
-  - **Steps**:
-    1. **Set Up Development Environment**:
-       - Install Node.js, npm, and a development framework like Hardhat.
-    2. **Use OpenZeppelin ERC-1155 Implementation**:
-       - Install OpenZeppelin Contracts: `npm install @openzeppelin/contracts`.
-       - Import `ERC1155` in your Solidity file.
-    3. **Define Token IDs and Metadata**:
-       - Assign specific IDs to different token types.
-       - Set up the URI for metadata, possibly using IPFS.
-    4. **Mint Tokens**:
-       - Write functions to mint new tokens using `mint` or `mintBatch`.
-       - Define access control for minting (e.g., only the owner can mint).
-    5. **Batch Transfer Tokens**:
-       - Implement batch transfer functions to move multiple tokens.
-    6. **Deploy and Test**:
-       - Deploy your contract to a testnet.
-       - Interact with the contract using scripts or a frontend interface.
-    7. **Interact with DApps**:
-       - Use platforms that support ERC-1155 to visualize and trade your tokens.

 #### References